ChrKroer/starter-academic/content/post/reading-list.md

 The following are more advanced and/or specialized books:

+* [Optimization by Vector Space Methods](https://www.wiley.com/en-us/Optimization+by+Vector+Space+Methods-p-9780471181170) by Luenberger.
+This book is a classic for a more abstract treatment of optimization.
+Chapter 8 is my favorite coverage of convex duality in vector spaces.
 * [A Modern Introduction to Online Learning](https://arxiv.org/pdf/1912.13213.pdf) by Orabona.
 Excellent coverage of contemporary (circa 2019) online learning.
 * [Lectures on Modern Convex Optimization](https://www2.isye.gatech.edu/~nemirovs/LMCOLN2021WithSol.pdf) by Nemirovski.
 Comprehensive treatment of topics such as conic programming, SDPs, interior point methods, and mirror descent/mirror prox-type algorithms.
 I reopen Chapter 5 of these lecture notes on a yearly basis for various papers.
 * [Fundamentals of Convex Analysis](https://www.amazon.com/Fundamentals-Convex-Analysis-Grundlehren-Editions/dp/3540422056/ref=sr_1_1?dchild=1&keywords=fundamentals+of+convex+analysis&qid=1589590457&s=books&sr=1-1) by Hiriart-Urruty and Lemaréchal.
 A nice text for a more mathy treatment of convex analysis.